gurbaaz27/CS776A-Assignments/README.md

+## Hey all! 👋

-The following repository contains the my assignments solutions for the course CS776: Deep Learning for Computer Vision at IIT Kanpur.
+The following repository contains my assignments solutions for the course CS776: Deep Learning for Computer Vision at IIT Kanpur.